Fede91/brackets-preferences-ui/README.md

 ## Features

-This extension is accessed using: Help > Preferences
+The settings window is available on `View > Preferences..` in the Brackets menu.

 ## License